microsoft/vscode-docs/docs/languages/powershell.md

 * Go to definition of cmdlets and variables
 * Find references of cmdlets and variables
 * Document and Workspace symbol discovery
-* Run slected selection of PowerShell code using F8
+* Run selected selection of PowerShell code using F8
-* Launch online help for the symbol under the cursor using ctl+F1
+* Launch online help for the symbol under the cursor using ctrl+F1
 * Local script debugging and basic interactive console support

 ## Plaster